-Proteas are native to southern Africa and belong to the same family of plants (the family Proteaceae) as the Australian-grown banksias, grevilleas and waratahs.
+Proteas are native to South Africa and belong to the same family of plants (Proteaceae) as the Australian-grown banksias, grevilleas and Waratahs.

-The family Proteaceae i was one of the earliest groups of flowering plants,dispersing and diversifying throughout Gondwana before the supercontinent disintegrated.
-With about 1600 species, it is a dominating plant group through the southern hemisphere floras.
+The family Proteaceae was among the earliest groups of flowering plants on the supercontinent of Gondwana become it disintegrated into the continents we know now.
+With about 1600 species, it is a dominating plant group throughout the Southern Hemisphere floras.

-We recommended planting inautumn or spring, allowing the proteas to absorb as much sun as possible.
-For best results, allow plenty of space between plants for air to circulate and avoid planting any proteas deeper than the surface level in the pot.
+For best results allow plant of space between plants for air to circulate and avoid planting any Protea deeper than the surface level of the pot.

 For dried arrangements, flowers can be hung upside down in a dark place with some air circulation.
 This will help to retain more colour and prevent the growth of mould.

 It is possible to grow the smaller varieties of Protea in containers using a coarse, well-drained native potting mix and keeping the plants in a sunny position with plenty of air circulation.